terryholliday/proveniq-ledger/backend/README.md

-# PROVENIQ Ledger Backend
+# PROVENIQ Memory (Backend)

-**The Immutable Event Store**
+**The Immutable Record of Physical Truth**

-The Ledger is the single source of truth for all events in the PROVENIQ ecosystem.
+PROVENIQ Memory (formerly Ledger) is the single source of truth for all events in the PROVENIQ ecosystem.
 Every action—custody transfers, seal events, valuations, claims—is recorded immutably with cryptographic hash chaining.

 ## Architecture